marpies/AIRFacebook-ANE/README.md

 ### Change log

-#### September 16, 2015

-* UPDATED Facebook SDK to version 4.6.0 for both iOS and Android
-* ADDED support for iOS simulator target
+#### January 27, 2016

+* FIXED bug where Facebook SDK fails to call an app invite dialog callback when Facebook app is not installed and user closes the dialog before logging in

 See [full change log](http://nativeextensions.marpies.com/facebook/changelog.txt) for previous updates.